docker/docs/content/compose/reference/_index.md

 > to support most of the previous `docker-compose` features and flags.
 You can
 > run Compose V2 by replacing the hyphen (`-`) with a space, using `docker compose`,
 > instead of `docker-compose`.
-{: .important}
+{ .important }

-For more information about Docker Compose V2 GA, see the blog post [Announcing Compose V2 General Availability](https://www.docker.com/blog/announcing-compose-v2-general-availability/){: target="_blank" rel="noopener" class="_"}.
+For more information about Docker Compose V2 GA, see the blog post [Announcing Compose V2 General Availability](https://www.docker.com/blog/announcing-compose-v2-general-availability/).

 ## Command options overview and help